Joseph E. Weaver bio photo

 After my undergraduate education, my inner biology geek was re-awoken by a confluence of hobbies and conversations.
 I became enamored with the microbes which produced my compost, brewed my beer, and (honestly), lead to many interesting conversations about cholera.
 As an engineer, I was naturally drawn to their applications.
 Not much has changed since I decided to turn my avocation into a career.

-I am particularly interested in improving microbially mediated systems, especially those concerning waste treatment, by using skills at the intersection of ecology, microbial biotechnology, and software engineering.
+I am particularly interested in modelling microbial interactions, especially those concerning soil restoration, by using skills at the intersection of microbial ecology, engineering, and software development.

 Current Projects